Peter Mennin (ed. Justin Tokke)

 - Suspended Cymbal

-- Full score: pages 12, 13, 14 & 15: The lines labeled "Bar." and Bs" are actually the trombone lines, and the lines labeled "Trom" are actually the Baritone and Bass (Tuba) lines.
-The lines occur in the correct staff score order on these pages - they were just mislabeled Bar. and Bs. above the two trombone lines.
+Pages 12, 13, 14 & 15: The lines labeled "Bar." and Bs" are actually the trombone lines, and the lines labeled "Trom" are actually the Baritone and Bass (Tuba) lines.
+The lines occur in the correct staff score order on these pages; they were just mislabeled Bar. and Bs. above the two trombone lines.

 Canzona is a short, brisk work, which opens with a declamatory idea expressed in massed sonorities.
 Next, a broad melodic line is introduced and supported by powerful rhythmic figurations.
 This is followed by a cantabile section.
 These materials are developed and expanded, and the piece closes with the opening statements brought back in a more dramatic presentation.